infinex-io/infinex-deployments/README.md

 - Run `pnpm install` to install all the dependencies
 - Run `pnpm cannon setup` and ensure you have a reliable IPFS url for publishing.
 - After publishing new versions of the provisioned package [Infinex](https://usecannon.com/packages/infinex), bump the version throughout the cannonfiles to match.
 - If deploying to a new chain, create a new toml file following the  naming convention: `infinex-multichain-chain-toml`.
-Eg:

 	`infinex-multichain-base-goerli.toml`

 Each network should have its own cannnonfile.
 - Add new settings and invoke actions as necessary.
 - Increment the version number and update the values in the network-specific multi-chain cannonfiles as desired.
 The main version should match Infinex version, and if it is a configuration change on the same version use a dash.
 Eg:
   Version: 3.3.5
   Version with config changes: 3.3.5-1
 - To make sure a toml file setup is correct the build command can be run using the `--dry-run` option.
 This will simulate a build and won't publish anything.
-Eg:

 `pnpm cannon build TOML_FILE --chain-id CHAIN_ID --provider-url PROVIDER_URL --dry-run`